IKIM-Essen/ClusterDocs/docs/concepts/what-rcc-can-do.md

 workstations, facility servers, and other scientific devices through reviewed project ingestion paths.

-For current approved projects, project Samba shares provide a familiar managed landing path for suitable registered devices.
+For current approved projects, **project Samba shares are ready now** and provide a familiar managed landing path for suitable registered devices.
 Large recurring or automated sources can use server-to-server or dedicated ingestion patterns.
-Vendor-specific integrations are enabled only after their own review; Ardia integration is not yet released.
+Vendor-specific integrations are enabled only after their own review; Ardia integration is **not yet released**.

 The important property is that instrument data lands in the **project**, not in a researcher's laptop or personal home directory.